sanfinity-Iot/openremote/Demo-Smart-City.md

 In an OpenRemote system you can have multiple realms for your projects or customers, with the 'Master' realm for the system manager (for configuration the project and remote management of multiple realms).
 Online you will only get 'view' access to the 'Smart City' project realm.
 If you have installed OpenRemote locally (see [Quick Start](https://github.com/openremote/openremote/blob/master/README.md)), you will have an empty installation, including the 'Master' realm and full admin access.

-# Online Demo Smart City
+# Online Demo Smart City - Read Mode

-To view a few example applications we have added the 'Smart City' project realm to the [online demo](https://openremote.io/demo/), which gives control over all areas.
+To view a few example applications we have added the 'Smart City' project realm to the [online demo](https://openremote.io/demo/), which gives control over several application areas in 'read only' mode.
 It's build using the OpenRemote UI components (for Developers see [Working on the UI](https://github.com/openremote/openremote/wiki/Developer-Guide%3A-Working-on-the-UI)).

 If you open the application you will get four main views: Map (Figure 1), Assets (Figure 2), Rules (Figure 3), and Insights.
 On mobile you will only see Map, Assets and Insights.